paritea/LlmClassifier/README.md

 - Run the classifier file in kaggle to not deal with any additional package installations as pytorch, transformers and other libraries used are pre-installed there.
 - To run the file, you will have to upload or use (if you choose to do so locally) the separated datasets instead of the combined one.

+Hardware requirements :

+I used the gpu freely available on kaggle for this.
+It will take a long time if run just on a cpu.